chef/automate/components/automate-chef-io/content/docs/applications-dashboard.md

 ### Periodic Removal

 Removing services disconnected after a period of time keeps the dashboard populated with the most relevent information and saves storage space.
 The removal threshold is optional.
 The default is 7 days.
 Disabling the threshold setting provides you with a long-term record of services.

 Configure the threshold for removing a disconnected service through either Chef Automate or the Chef Automate API.
-The threshold is the amount of time from when a service was marked as disconnected.
+The threshold is the amount of time since marking a service as disconnected.

 Through the API, disable service removal by setting `"running": false`.

-Configure the `threshold` for removing disconnected services with an API with a call similar to:
+Configure the `threshold` for removing disconnected services with an API with a call like:

 ```bash
 curl -sSX POST "https://automate-url/api/v0/retention/service_groups/delete_disconnected_services/config" -d \